vidursatija/vidursatija/README.md

 ## Abstract
 I do machine learning by specialization and am a software engineer at heart.
-- I’m currently working full-time as an ML engineer at [Vector.ai](https://vector.ai), working as a DevOps engineer(part-time contractor) at [Hyfe.ai](https://hyfeapp.com), and consulting at a stealth startup.
+- I’m currently working full-time as an ML engineer at [Vector.ai](https://vector.ai) and as a DevOps engineer(part-time contractor) at [Hyfe.ai](https://hyfeapp.com).
 - I’m currently learning economics.
 - I can help you with career guidance.
 - I’m looking for help with languages.